Bedlington Terriers

 Color variations: Blue, Liver or Sandy, sometimes mixed with tan

 The coat is a blend of both thick and soft hair.
 Shedding is minimal, but the coat does need frequent clipping to keep its distinct shape.
-Bedlington Terriers are considered a hypoallergenic
+Bedlington Terriers are considered a hypoallergenic breed because of their very low shedding.

 Routine maintenance involves brushing and combing the coat out a couple of times a week or more if needed.
 Brushing teeth as often as possible and clipping nails when necessary - usually before you can hear them clicking on the floor.
 A dremel can be used instead of clipping.

-If you don't have much cooperation with the tooth brushing, I have found using the following products used consistently on a daily basis to have a remarkably good effect in retarding tarter build-up:
+If you don't have much cooperation with the tooth brushing, I have found the following products used consistently on a daily basis to have a remarkably good effect in retarding tarter build-up:

 As for the hair clipping, a professional groomer is your best bet for grooming because the cut is a little out of the ordinary, but you can learn to do this yourself if you want to cut costs.